 In the book, we explored several compelling digital transformation success stories of brands that have skillfully tapped into digital transformation and asked experts from L’Oreal Luxe, Volvo Cars, A1 Telecom, Cylindo, and Repsly to offer insight into the importance of digital transformation in retail and focus shift towards consumer experience.

 Speaking of consumer experience, the way people seek information, communicate, and formulate buying decisions has changed dramatically in the digital age.
 Today’s self-educated consumers have a wealth of information at their fingertips and often prefer to do product research on their own.

-The path to purchase today takes place across countless channels and screens: Physical stores, showrooms, websites, mobile apps, social media, television, call centres, and more.
+The path to purchase today takes place across countless channels and screens: Physical stores, showrooms, websites, mobile apps, social media, television, call centers, and more.

-Consumers are scattered across all channels, and their novel behaviour challenges retailers’ old ways.
+Consumers are scattered across all channels, and their novel behavior challenges retailers’ old ways.

 Businesses must find a way to adapt to the modern retail model or risk getting outpaced by competitors.
 By utilizing software and technology, retailers can combine various channels into one path to purchase, making the overall purchasing experience more consumer-centric and convenient.

 Now’s the time for digital transformation in retail